Skip to content

 • DNS filtering enabled to block access to known malicious domains

-Phishing is the leading initial attack vector against accounting firms.
-Our guide to phishing attacks on tax professionals details the specific campaigns targeting CPAs and the technical controls that stop them.
-For protection against ransomware—which has devastated multiple accounting firms in recent years—see our ransomware protection guide for tax practices.
+Phishing remains the leading initial attack vector against accounting firms.
+Our overview of phishing attack mechanics and the phishing scam training resource detail the specific campaigns targeting CPAs and the technical controls that stop them.
+For protection against ransomware—which has shuttered multiple accounting firms in recent years—see our ransomware protection guide for tax practices.

 Section 6: Employee Security Training Requirements